scalar-labs/helm-charts/docs/mount-files-or-volumes-on-scalar-pods.md

 # Mount any files or volumes on Scalar product pods

-You can mount any files or volumes on the Scalar product pods when you use the ScalarDB Server, ScalarDB Cluster, or ScalarDL Helm Charts (ScalarDL Ledger and ScalarDL Auditor).
+You can mount any files or volumes on Scalar product pods when you use ScalarDB Server, ScalarDB Cluster, or ScalarDL Helm Charts (ScalarDL Ledger and ScalarDL Auditor).

-## Mount key/certificate files on the pod in ScalarDL Helm Charts
+## Mount key and certificate files on a pod in ScalarDL Helm Charts

-You must mount the key and certificate files to run the ScalarDL Auditor.
+You must mount the key and certificate files to run ScalarDL Auditor.

 * Configuration example
     * ScalarDL Ledger